ibm-cloud-docs/solution-tutorials/mean-stack.md

    ```
    {: codeblock}

-   You can find more CLI commands [here](https://{DomainName}/docs/cli?topic=cli-install-ibmcloud-cli).
+   You can find more CLI commands in the [General IBM Cloud CLI (ibmcloud) commands](https://{DomainName}/docs/cli?topic=cli-ibmcloud_cli) topic in the documentation.

-2. Create an instance of {{site.data.keyword.databases-for-mongodb}} via the [command line](https://cloud.ibm.com/docs/databases-for-mongodb?topic=cloud-databases-provisioning#use-cli).
-This can also be done using the [console UI](https://{DomainName}/catalog/services/databases-for-mongodb).
+2. Create an instance of {{site.data.keyword.databases-for-mongodb}} via the [command line](https://{DomainName}/docs/databases-for-mongodb?topic=cloud-databases-provisioning#use-cli) or use the [console UI](https://{DomainName}/catalog/services/databases-for-mongodb).
 The service name must be named **mean-starter-mongodb** as the application used in this tutorial is configured to look for the service by this name.
 For `<region>`, you can choose a region that is closer to you, however we will use `ca-tor` in this tutorial.

    ```sh
    ibmcloud resource service-instance-create mean-starter-mongodb databases-for-mongodb standard ca-tor